Cozy Cheesesteak Pasta

 Always check labels for allergens and reach out to a healthcare expert if unsure.

-• Has gluten and dairy
+• Has dairy and gluten

 Nutrition Information (Per Portion)